 Celebrate Russian ballet and the beauty of the holidays in Moscow Ballet’s grand production of the Great Russian Nutcracker at Ruth Eckerd Hall, or experience the Patel Conservatory production at the Straz Center.
 This timeless ballet classic is always a holiday favorite.
-Turn back the clock at Tampa’s oldest theater, Tampa Theatre, and enjoy holiday classic movies such as It’s a Wonderful Life, White Christmas or Holiday Inn.
+Turn back the clock at Tampa’s oldest theater, Tampa Theatre, and enjoy holiday classic movies during the December such as It’s a Wonderful Life, White Christmas or Holiday Inn.

 Amusement Park Fun

 Busch Gardens turns into Christmastown during the holidays!
 Lowry Park Zoo turns into a wild wonderland during their new Christmas in the Wild events happening for 19 days during the holiday season.
-The Florida Aquarium hosts Holiday FantaSea post Christmas with a real snow play area, later hours, and a holiday light show!
+The Florida Aquarium hosts Snow Days post Christmas with a real snow play area, later hours, and a holiday light show!

 Holiday Parades and Festivals